RHInception/re-docs/intro/overview.rst

 to delivery.
 We took some measurements and realized that even with `Jenkins <http://jenkins-ci.org/>`_ and some home-brewed systems for deployment, we're still spending ≥ **20%** of our sprint time on *just deploying to test environments*.
-Lets focus on getting back that 20%.
+Let's focus on getting back that 20%.

 How do we approach this?
 What functionality must be present in any kind of system which can automate deployments?
 Also consider that